About

-Leonard Feldman was appointed by the Governor to fill a judicial position on the Washington State Court of Appeals.
-He will be sworn in on May 1 following the retirement of Chief Judge Beth Andrus and will then stand for election to retain his seat in November 2023.
+Judge Leonard Feldman was appointed by the Governor to fill a judicial position on the Washington State Court of Appeals.
+He was sworn in on May 1, 2023 following the retirement of Chief Judge Beth Andrus and successfully stood for election to retain his seat in November 2023.
+He is now running for re-election for a full term of office in 2024.

-Leonard is an accomplished appellate lawyer with over 30 years of experience in a broad range of complex fields, including consumer protection, civil rights, class actions, disability rights, and excessive use of force by law enforcement.
-He has argued dozens of times in the appellate courts of the United States and Washington and twice has had the privilege of arguing in the United States Supreme Court.
+Before being appointed to a seat on our state’s Court of Appeals, Leonard was an accomplished appellate lawyer with over 30 years of experience in a broad range of complex fields, including consumer protection, civil rights, class actions, disability rights, and excessive use of force by law enforcement.
+He argued dozens of times in the appellate courts of the United States and Washington and twice had the privilege of arguing in the United States Supreme Court.
 Yes, that’s Leonard in the Supreme Court drawing at the top of this page!

-Most recently, Leonard has spent three years as a law professor at Seattle University School of Law where he teaches a new generation of lawyers and has twice been nominated to receive the school’s Outstanding Faculty Award.
+More recently, Leonard spent several years as a law professor at Seattle University School of Law where he teaches a new generation of lawyers and has twice been nominated to receive the school’s Outstanding Faculty Award.

 He has consistently offered his services on a pro bono basis to those unable to afford legal help and has earned awards for his consistent dedication to this work.
 Outside the courtroom and Law School classroom, Leonard regularly prepares and serves meals at local homeless shelters.

-Leonard resides in north Seattle with his wife of 35 years, Kristine.
-Their son Ben, 23, is an accomplished jazz bassist in Manhattan, and their son Tyler, 22, is a senior at Duke University and will soon begin graduate studies at Johns Hopkins University while working at the University’s Applied Physics Laboratory.
+Judge Feldman resides in north Seattle with his wife of 35 years, Kristine.
+Their son Ben, 24, is an accomplished jazz bassist and master’s degree student at the Juilliard School in Manhattan, and their son Tyler, 23, is a graduate of Duke University and recently began his graduate studies at Johns Hopkins University while working at the University’s Applied Physics Laboratory in Maryland.

 Click here to read more